-Fresh fruit and vegetables can be taken on board if you are planning on eating them but we very aware of the rules regarding what you can take in your destination.
-Hawaii, Australia and New Zealand are all extremely strict and impose large fines if they find anything in your bag that is prohibited (this applies to checked luggage as well as hand luggage).
+Fresh fruit and vegetables can be taken on board if you are planning on eating them but be very aware of the rules regarding what you can take to your destination.
+Hawaii, Australia, and New Zealand are all extremely strict and impose large fines if they find anything in your bag that is prohibited (this applies to checked luggage as well as hand luggage).

 A really useful resource for getting up-to-date information about what you can take in your hand luggage by destination is gov.uk

 When travelling out of the UK, you are allowed to take laptops, mobiles, tablets, hairdryers, straighteners, cameras electric shavers and travel irons.

 If you are travelling to Turkey, Lebanon, Jordan, Egypt, and Saudi Arabia be aware there are different restrictions depending on where you are flying.
 You are not allowed to take electrical devices larger than 16cm x 9.3cm x 1.5cm in your hand luggage if you are flying anywhere except Antalya, Bodrum, Istanbul Sabiha Gökçen, Izmir, Luxor, Hurghada, or Marsa Alam.
 If you do take a small electrical item it needs to be fully charged and turn on if requested.

 Another key restriction to note is that this applies to electrical items such as hard drives, portable batteries, and keyboards, even if they are bought in duty-free.